Why we do what we do!

 What I love most about upcycling can be summed up in that bag:

 The resourcefulness, the reuse, the quality, the intelligent design and imagination put into it and the ability to be completely transformed.
 But most of all the powerful story and history it holds.

 Since then, I’ve come across so many clever, upcycled and sustainable products by environmentally conscious designers who have inspired me.
 I always have my eye out for them.
 So I really wanted to share my discoveries with you here.

-I believe that the future of design, business opportunities & waste solutions lie in what we currently consider as ‘waste’ And so, here at The Upcycle Movement my mission is to create and encourage those ideas and innovative solutions.
+I believe that the future of design, business opportunities & waste solutions lie in what we currently consider as ‘waste’ And so, here at The Upcycle Movement my mission is to create, experiment with, and encourage those ideas and innovative solutions.
 I am always on the look out for waste textiles, offcuts and by products to re-design and upcycle into quality products.
 I am passionately working towards a more sustainable world by aiming to eliminate the idea of ‘waste’

 After all, it is only waste when we waste its potential.